Bhargava-Srinivasan/InnoTech/README.md

 # 🚀 EduConnect

-Problem Statement: Students and staff across India lack a common platform to share projects, academic queries, and innovative ideas.
-Build a web/app based platform where students and educators can upload project ideas, solve queries, contribute to ongoing work, and connect over shared interests.
-The platform should support profiles, content tagging, comments, and resource sharing.

-A full-stack web application where users can create and manage their profiles, featuring image upload and secure authentication.
+Empowering Innovation Through Collaboration

+Join thousands of students and educators sharing projects, solving queries, and building ideas together.

 ---

 ## 📖 Description

-This project is a complete web app built with a React.js frontend, Flask and Express.js backend servers, MongoDB database, and authentication using Bcrypt.
-Postman was used for API development and testing.

-Users can:
-- Sign up with profile details
-- Upload a profile picture
-- Log in securely
-- View and edit their profiles
+Across India, students and staff often struggle with the lack of a centralized platform where they can share innovative projects, solve academic queries, and collaborate on groundbreaking ideas.

+To address this gap, we have built a dynamic web application that empowers both students and educators to:

+Upload and showcase project ideas

+Solve and discuss academic queries

+Collaborate on ongoing work

+Connect with peers and mentors based on shared interests

+Our platform is designed to foster a vibrant community where innovation thrives through collaboration.

+Features such as personalized profiles, content tagging, comments, and resource sharing make it easy for users to contribute meaningfully and build impactful networks.

 ---